230795114/Project_Factory/README.md

 * problem 6 - Where in Europe it is most likely to deploy and advance in desired career model?
 * problem 7 - How much money can the desired career bring at different levels of seniority in the entire lifetime of employment?
 * problem 8 - Is the carrer path sustainable at any given region - in nominal and real terms (PPP) salary levels - would one be able to support a sustainable life style, create a family, afford the house etc. or different path should be selected?
-* problem 9 - Is it possible that the similar career path may offer much more favorable outcomes in other member state?
+* problem 9 - Is it possible that the similar career path may offer much more favorable outcomes in other member state on purchasing power parity basis?
+* problem 10 - What is the value of similar positions across the same and different industries?

+Employers
-* problem 3 -
+* problem 1 - How to avoid missing on good candidates during the recruitment process?
+* problem 2 - How do you compare different people skills for target positions versus practices for similar/ the same positions in other jurisdictions/ sectors/ business lines?
+* problem 3 - How to gain valuable insight for salary benchmarking against broad market and positioning within any given type of organization?
+* problem 4
+* problem 5
+* problem 6
-* problem 3 -
+* problem 7
-* problem 3 -
+* problem 8
-* problem 3 -
+* problem 9
-problem 3 -
+* problem 10